Advocating for the academic and personal success of all students.

 Does Middle School "count"?

 Yes, middle school counts!
-In the state of Nebraska, courses taken in grades 6, 7, and 8 are not considered part of a child's high school transcript.
-A student's credits toward high school graduation begin in 9th grade.
-So, sometimes students have the perception that middle school "doesn't count".
+Sometimes students have the perception that middle school "doesn't count".
 This is absolutely not true.
 Every course taken in middle school is a building block toward your child's future goals of graduating from high school and moving on to additional school/training and career.
 Attendance and learning patterns in middle school correlate directly with high school success.
 Students who attend every day, work hard, and do well in middle school will have more success in the future.
+Yes, middle school counts!

 Mr. Chris Johnson, Counselor